 A 1970 take on the tune by Pacific Gas & Electric turned up on the Quentin Tarantino half of the movie Grindhouse.
 And in the 2007 film Black Snake Moan, Samuel L. Jackson sings the song from the killer’s perspective.
 In between, the song has been interpreted, revised and reproduced by Beck, Bob Dylan, Tom Jones, Cab Calloway, Dr. John the Night-Tripper, Wilson Pickett, Charley Pride, Elvis Presley, Pat Boone, Mary Wells, the Clash, Wolfman Jack, Nick Cave, James Brown, Memphis Slim, Duke Ellington, Neil Diamond, and, of course, Snatch and the Poontangs.
 The saga has entered academia by being researched by Cecil Brown in the 2003 book Stagolee Shot Billy.
 It has gone the way of pop culture by being the subject of a long comic book by Derek McCulloch and Shepherd Hendrix.
 And now it is one of the subjects of this article.

 Depending on the tale, Stag gets away with the crime.
 It other versions he is apprehended.
 But always he is a black man who suffers unfortunate circumstances and does not back down.
 His legend is that he represents the type of African American who most disturbs white people, which is where the Bigger Thomas edition of the myth emerges.
-In a long essay entitled “How Bigger was Born,” Richard Wright admits to going for the wrong emotional response in his previous book, Uncle Tom’s Children
+In a long essay entitled “How Bigger was Born,” Richard Wright admits to going for the wrong emotional response in his previous book, Uncle Tom’s Children.

 "When the reviews of that book began to appear, I realized that I had made an awfully naïve mistake.
 I found that I had written a book which even the bankers’ daughters could read and weep over and feel good about.
 I swore to myself that if I ever wrote another book, no one would weep over it."